SaladTechnologies/asr-api/README.md

 #### Request - JSON

 URL should be a download link to an audio file.
 Currently only supports mp3, flac, and wav.
+It can also be a local filepath, if the server is running on the same machine as the file.

 ```json
 {